She/Her

 She is passionate about public outreach in STEM and believes that encouraging people to engage with science is an absolutely critical part of being a scientist.
 She believes in affirmative inclusivity in the sciences, and is always looking to work on personal growth and for institutional change.

-Outside of work, she spends much of her free time reading, listening to or playing music (usually ukulele), weightlifting, and playing fastpitch softball.
-She is also a HUGE Chicago Cubs baseball fan (this season notwithstanding).
+Outside of work, she spends much of her free time rock climbing, reading, listening to or playing music, weightlifting, and hiking.
+She is also a proud Chicago Cubs baseball fan.
 During her time in New Hampshire, she developed a love for hiking, kayaking and (of course) climbing, and would love to thru-hike the Appalacian Trail some day.